Collapse-based models for gravity do not violate the entanglement-based witness of non-classicality

 Collapse-based models of gravity \cite{diosi1987universal,DiosiPhysRevA.40.1165,trillo2024diosipenrosemodelclassicalgravity, Tilloy_2016,angeli2025positivityentanglementmarkovianopen} fall into the category of models that are not fundamentally semiclassical.
 These models introduce a hidden quantum degree of freedom in the coupling of quantum objects and the gravitational field.
 Our analysis and conclusions may also apply to other stochastic gravity models \cite{PhysRevX.13.041040}.

 From the perspective of both theoretical predictions and experiments, true gravitationally induced entanglement can be readily distinguished from the entanglement generated by the DP model \cite{angeli2025positivityentanglementmarkovianopen}.
-Consequently, the entanglement-based tests of gravity can falsify the DP model entirely \cite{angeli2025positivityentanglementmarkovianopen,trillo2024diosipenrosemodelclassicalgravity}.
+Consequently, the entanglement-based tests of gravity can falsify the DP model and non-linear models entirely \cite{angeli2025positivityentanglementmarkovianopen,trillo2024diosipenrosemodelclassicalgravity,Liu_2023,LiuPhysRevD.111.062004}.